eclipse-theia/theia/packages/task/README.md

 *args*: a list of strings, each one being one argument to pass to the command.

 *windows*: by default, *command* and *ars* above is used on all platforms.
 However it's not always possible to express a task in the same way, both on Unix and Windows.
 The command and/or arguments may be different, for example.
 If a task needs to work on both Linux/MacOS and Windows, it can be better to have two separate process options.
-If *windows* is defined, it will be used instead of *command* and *ars*, when a task is executed on a Windows backend.
+If *windows* is defined, it will be used instead of *command* and *args*, when a task is executed on a Windows backend.

 Here is a sample tasks.json that can be used to test tasks.
 Just add this content under the theia source directory, in directory `.theia`:
 ``` json